Three Interlockers Along the Galveston Island Causeway

 changed when the drawbridge was replaced.

 (left) and the new one (right).
-The original building was modified so that the upper floor
+The original building had been modified so that the upper floor

 occupied the full extent of the building.
-This was done as part of the 1928
+This was accomplished during the 1928

 consolidation of all three interlocking machines into Tower 97 so that Towers 96

 and 98 were no longer manned.
-The new building was constructed when the
+The new tower building was constructed when the

 drawbridge was replaced by a larger bascule bridge in 1987.
 Like the prior